eldoy/susana/README.md

 ### Philosophy
 Susana is written from scratch on top of Rack, with inspiration from Rails and Sinatra.
 It's only a few hundred lines of code, but is more complete than Sinatra in that we include a curated collection of gems to provide you with everything you need.
 Just install, load the app and start coding your views, completely turnkey.

 Every app is unique with different requirements.
-If you want to customize it, you can, we include all the code inside of your application and you can customize every part of it, no code is hidden inside gems.
+If you want to customize it, you can.
+We include all the code inside of your application and you can customize every part of it, no code is hidden inside gems.
 The source code is well documented and easy to understand.

 ### Configuration
 Configuration files are found in the `config` directory.
 More info is found at the top of each file.
 The `boot.rb` file loads all of the gems, app files and the files in the `init` directory.
 The `config.ru` file sets up the middleware and runs the app.